HashimThePassionate/javascript-mastery/09_regular_expression/01_creating_and_testing_regex/readme.md

 - **Unicode (`/\p{L}/u`)**: Matches any **letter character**, considering Unicode, important for non-English characters.
 - **Greedy vs. Non-Greedy**: `/x+/` vs. `/x+?/` — Greedy matches as much as possible, non-greedy matches as little as possible.

+---

 ## 🧩 Creating a Regular Expression

 A regular expression is an object that defines a pattern for matching character combinations in strings.
 There are two ways to create a regular expression in JavaScript:

 1. **Using the `RegExp` Constructor**:
    - This method involves creating a regular expression by passing a pattern as a string to the `RegExp` constructor.
-   - Example:
+   - **Example**:
      ```javascript
      let re1 = new RegExp("abc");
      ```
-   - This regular expression matches the sequence "abc" anywhere in a string.
+   - This regular expression matches the sequence `"abc"` anywhere in a string.

 2. **Using Regular Expression Literals**:
    - Regular expression literals are defined by enclosing the pattern between forward slashes (`/`).
-   - Example:
+   - **Example**:
      ```javascript
      let re2 = /abc/;
      ```
-   - This is equivalent to the previous example and also matches the sequence "abc" in a string.
+   - This is equivalent to the previous example and also matches the sequence `"abc"` in a string.

 ### 💡 Key Differences: